johnvenkiah/CI_MS2_John_Venkiah/README.md

 ##### As a site owner I would like to:

-14. Display simple clear options on the home page
+15. Display simple clear options on the home page
-15. Display a menu in a navigation bar or popout menu at the top of the page
+16. Display a menu in a navigation bar or popout menu at the top of the page
-15. Display a quiz for users to test their knowledge
+17. Display a quiz for users to test their knowledge
-16. Display a learn page where users can view videos on music theory
+18. Display a learn page containing the results of a YouTube search dynamically updated, using YouTube API
-17. Display a page where users can play the piano
+19. Display a page where users can play the piano and view the note played
-18. Be able to be contacted should the user wish to do so
+20. Be able to be contacted should the user wish to do so, through an emailing service to my private email address
-19. Have a website that contains validated HTML, CSS and JavaScript
+21. Have a website that contains validated HTML, CSS and JavaScript

 ### Skeleton
 ___